Home/ Blog/ Healthy Living/

 Do your research

 When looking for a new provider, it can be helpful to get recommendations from your community.
-One Medical provider, Nina Metsovaara, MD, recommends asking within your network: “I always tell people to do their research before they show up to a new practice if they can.
-I find most LGBTQ patients find their provider by word of mouth from their community or partners, as well as internet community boards.”
-You can also use online directories like the Gay and Lesbian Medical Association's Healthcare Provider Directory or ask your local LGBTQ health center.
-At One Medical, all of our providers adhere to our philosophy of inclusivity and judgement-free care, so you can rest assured knowing that whoever you see will treat you with respect, compassion, courtesy, and professionalism.
-If you’d prefer to see someone who specializes in LGBTQ health though, you can find each of our providers’ bios online with a short description of their areas of expertise.
-Many have indicated a specific interest in LGBTQ care on their profiles.
-You can also call before booking an appointment to inquire about a provider’s experience with LGBTQ patients.
+Great resources to help you find a good healthcare provider match include Internet community boards, online directories like the Gay and Lesbian Medical Association's Healthcare Provider Directory and the WPATH Provider Directory, and your local LGBTQIA+ health center.
+At One Medical, our providers aim to offer inclusivity and judgment-free care, so you can rest assured knowing that whoever you see will treat you with respect, compassion, courtesy, and professionalism.
+If you’d prefer to see someone who specializes in LGBTQIA+ health though, you can find each of our providers’ bios online with a short description of their areas of expertise.
+Many have indicated a specific interest in LGBTQIA+ care on their profiles.
+You can also call before booking an appointment to inquire about a provider’s experience with LGBTQIA+ patients or gender-affirming care.

 Set the agenda